 While we have ample vegan and gluten-free coverage on The Kitchn, unless it's naturally free of milk, eggs or gluten (say, a green salad) these recipes are not usually coming from my corner of the test kitchen.

 There's one recipe, however, that I've worked on quite a bit; a vegan and gluten-free chocolate cupcake that I first had when someone brought a dozen to my house for a party.
 They were gooey and dark and had a sweet coconut icing on top.
-I knew there was something different about them, but I had no idea until later that they had no wheat, butter or eggs.
+I knew there was something different about them, but I had no idea until later that they had no wheat flour, butter or eggs.

-So I played with her recipe a bit, tweaking a few things, trying to make a cupcake that was both vegan and gluten-free, but without the specialty ingredients like egg replacers, soy powder, xanthan gum often found in recipes like this.
+So I played with her recipe a bit, tweaking a few things, trying to make a cupcake that was both vegan and gluten-free, but without the specialty ingredients like egg replacers, soy powder, and xanthan gum often found in recipes like this.
 The result?
 Pretty good.

-Vegan & Gluten-Free Chocolate Almond Cupcakes with Coconut Icing
+Vegan & Gluten-Free Chocolate Coconut Cupcakes